moghwan/moghwan/README.md

 -  ⚡️ **[WIP]** I'm currently working on my discontinued app [@bouayadapp](https://twitter.com/moghwan/status/1275170535018835970) 's API for a full rewrite
 - 🌱 I'm currently refining my knowledge in Laravel/VueJs/Inertia.js and digging into React(Native) ecosystem
-- 🎯 Currently I'm working as a Web Developer using Prestashop and Laravel in a web agency based in Tangier
+- 🎯 Currently I'm working as a Backedn Engineer using Wordpress, React and Laravel.
 - 📪️ Feel free to InMail me on [Linkedin](https://linkedin.com/in/moghwan)
 - 💭️ Fact: Big Fan of the 65% keyboard layout